SorkinType/Kavoon/README.md

 # Kavoon

-Kavoon is useful for creating short, eye-catching texts, headlines and captions.
+Kavoon is useful for creating eye-catching text, headlines and captions and logos.

-It is a single-style font (Regular only.)
+Kavoon is a single-style font.
+(Regular only)

 ## License